-Each year the Australian Centre for Philanthropy and Nonprofit Studies (ACPNS) at the Queensland Institute of Technology publishes a report (https://www.qut.edu.au/business/about/school-of-accountancy/research/australian-centre-for-philanthropy-and-nonprofit-studies) on the tax-deductible charitable donations claimed by Australia’s individual taxpayers (not corporates and related entities).
+Each year the Australian Centre for Philanthropy and Nonprofit Studies (ACPNS) at the Queensland University of Technology (QUT) publishes a report (https://www.qut.edu.au/business/about/school-of-accountancy/research/australian-centre-for-philanthropy-and-nonprofit-studies) on the tax-deductible charitable donations claimed by Australia’s individual taxpayers (not corporates and related entities).
 And they use information directly from the Australian Taxation Office.
 Here’s what the ATO data for 2016-17 reveal about charitable donations:

 - On average, each of us gives away tax-deductible cash of 0.42% (.0042 or approximately 4/10 of 1%) of our annual taxable income.